FerraiuoloP/CI2024_lab2/README.md

 | China | 30000 | 1505052 | 29922 | 56652.405 Km |

-*We can notice that increasing the number of steps in the last datasets a better a slightly better solution is found*
+*We can notice that increasing the number of steps in the last datasets a better a slightly better solution is found, meaning that it can improve over time*

 # How to run
 Create a `cities` folder at the same level of the ipynb file and put the datasets (found [here](https://github.com/squillero/computational-intelligence/tree/master/2024-25/cities)) inside it.